Maintenance

 Stand Pens Vertically

-If you are going to store a fountain pen for a period of time, then flush the ink out of the pen.
-But if you don't then have the pen stand vertically.
-This means the nib is pointing up in the cap of the pen.
+If you are going to store a fountain pen for a period of time, flush the ink out of the pen.
+But try to stand the pens vertically.
+Nib pointing up in the cap.
 Any ink will flow down the tiny channels back into the pen rather than into the cap of the pen.

 Flush on a Regular Basis

-It is a good idea to give a fountain pen a good flush every month or so.
+It is a good idea to give a fountain pen a good flush every couple of months.
 This means, pushing in and out the converter or piston while hold the nib of the pen under a stream of water.
-Then dry out the nib and ink mechanism with a towel in a glass, standing the pen, nib down.
-The paper tower will help to pull out the water from the nib and feed chambers.
+Then dry out the nib and ink mechanism with a towel.
+I have my pens stand in a glass with a rolled up paper towel in the bottom.
+The paper nicely pulls out water from the nib/feed.

 Room Temperature Water Rather than Hot Water

 When cleaning a pen, use lukewarm water, never hot.
-Hot water could impact seals in the pen.
+Hot water could impact seals.

 I am always amazed at the trail of ink that flows from the nib as the pen sits in water.